A Plan for Success

-This is true of anything in life, and especially when it comes to the first 90 days of a new job.
-If the first 90 days go poorly, it is difficult to recover and achieve long-term success in the role, both for the individual in the role and for the organization itself.
-There are many reasons why it is crucial to map out the first 90 days of a new job, and we have identified 8 of the most important below.
+Those who stumble out of the starting gate, however, have little hope of competing with the others.
+This holds true when it comes to the first 90 days of a new job.
+If the first 90 days go poorly, it is difficult to recover and achieve long-term success in the role.
+Here are 8 reasons to map out the first 90 days of a new job via a 90-Day New Hire Success Plan.

-- Recruiting top talent
+1. Recruiting top talent is difficult.

-- Help to develop an Ideal Candidate Profile
+8. Help develop an Ideal Candidate Profile.

 The 90-day success plan doesn’t have to be fancy.
 We call ours The 90-Day Success Ramp™.
 It merely needs to identify the key outcomes in the first 90 days of the role and the clearest ways to measure each of these outcomes.
 These can be tied to living out company values, gaining and maintaining a solid understanding of products, fostering relationships with co-workers or key stakeholders, or a certain amount of specific activities.